stansmida/swift-conformable-existentials/Sources/SwiftConformableExistential/SwiftConformableExistential.docc/Essentials.md

 > `typealias`, achieving more concise spelling:
 >
 > ```swift
-> typealias AnyDrinkables = HashableCodableRangeReplaceableCollectionOfDrinkable<[any Drinkable], DrinkableTypeCoding>
+> typealias AnyDrinkables = HashableCodableCollectionOfDrinkable<[any Drinkable], DrinkableTypeCoding>
 > // Or if you want to stick with just the type coding but not the collection type:
-> typealias AnyDrinkables<T> = HashableCodableRangeReplaceableCollectionOfDrinkable<T, DrinkableTypeCoding> where T: RangeReplaceableCollection<any Drinkable>
+> typealias AnyDrinkables<C> = HashableCodableCollectionOfDrinkable<C, DrinkableTypeCoding> where C: RangeReplaceableCollection<any Drinkable>
 >
 > @AnyDrinkables
 > var drinkables: [any Drinkable]